-- Feature Rich: Customers state that CS-Cart comes with an extensive feature set that allows them to build online stores with high functionality.
+- Feature Rich: Customers like that CS-Cart comes with an extensive feature set that allows them to build online stores with high functionality.

 - Open Source: Because the shopping cart is open source, it’s easy for the tech-savvy to customize their own sites.

-- One Time Payment: CS-Cart is purchased; it is not leased.
-After your one time payment, you’ll own that piece of software forever.
+- One-Time Payment: CS-Cart is purchased; it is not leased.
+After your one-time payment, you’ll own that piece of software forever.
 Small business owners appreciate the reasonable price point.